Yynx/blog_project/README.md

 #### Achievements:

 Brian:
-implemented emoji feature
+* Implemented emoji feature
-went through libraries with bad readmes until finding one that worked!
+* Went through libraries with bad readmes until finding one that worked!

 Lauren / Josh:
-merged site together
+* Merged site together
-added css
+* Added css
-added comment functionality
+* Added comment functionality

 Dan:
-got giphy 'working' on express and JQuery going with JQuery
+* Got giphy 'working' on express and JQuery
+* Going with JQuery

 #### Goals:

 Brian:
-sentiment analysis for blog content use info to suggest emojis to use heroku/github pages
+* Sentiment analysis for blog content
+* Use info to suggest emojis to use
+* Heroku/github pages

 Josh:
-emoji buttons
+* Emoji buttons
-comment functionality (how they're loaded / saved on submission) implement preview button to view blog post
+* Comment functionality (how they're loaded / saved on submission)
+* Implement preview button to view blog post

 Lauren:
-fix giphy css
+* Fix giphy css
-work with Dan on giphy functionality
+* Work with Dan on giphy functionality

 Dan:
-fix up giphy app to load list of individual gifs (stop duplicates from happening)
+* Fix up giphy app to load list of individual gifs (stop duplicates from happening)

 #### Stretch goals:
-automatic tagging of pages (Josh/Brian) determine what is possible from all these
+* Automatic tagging of pages (Josh/Brian)
+* Determine what is possible from all these

 #### Blockers:
 None

 ## Day 4